bigtreetech/docs/docs/Panda_Perch_H2D.md

 * **Step 3: Install the Bottom Support Bars**

-    Install the bottom support bars: the longer one is for the back, and the two identical ones are for the sides.
-Attach the bars with the folded edge facing upward and inward, as shown in the diagram.
-After securing the bars, tighten all screws.
+    Install the three bottom support bars.
+The single longer bar attaches to the back of the unit, while the two identical shorter bars attach to the sides.
+Orient each bar so its folded edge faces upward and toward the inside of the frame (refer to the diagram).
+After positioning and securing all bars, tighten their mounting screws completely.

     <img src=img/PandaPerchH2D/5.jpg width="600"/>

 * **Step 4: Secure the AMS Support Bars**

-    Attach the AMS support bars to the raised horizontal bars on the top panel using CM3x4 screws (horizontal installation).
-Then, use KM3x15 screws to fix the AMS support bars to the top panel (vertical installation).
-Finally, secure the reinforcement bars at both ends of the AMS support bars using CN3x4 screws.
+    Position the AMS support bars onto the raised horizontal bars of the top panel and fasten them temporarily using CM3x4 screws (horizontal attachment).
+Then, fully secure the bars by driving KM3x15 screws vertically down through the bars and into the top panel.
+Finally, install the reinforcement bars at each end of the AMS support bars using CN3x4 screws to complete the assembly.

     <img src=img/PandaPerchH2D/6.jpg width="600"/>